EclipseFdn/marketplace-rest-api/README.md

 1. Installed and configured JDK 1.8+
 1. Apache Maven 3.5.3+
-1. Running instance of MongoDB
+1. Running instance of MongoDB (Docker instructions below)
 1. GraalVM (for compilation of native-image)

 ### Optional requirements